oliviam20/MySQL-cheat-sheet/README.md

 ```

 ### Inner Join
-Inner Join - Join 2 tables and set the customer ids from orders and customers table to be matching on the same row
+Inner Join - Join 2 tables and set the customer ids from orders and customers table to be matching on the same row.

 Inner is optional, it can be written either `JOIN` or `INNER JOIN`
 ```
 SELECT